 Better, faster, and less expensive—the common requirements from service leaders when asked what their goals are regarding automated asset and equipment maintenance solutions.
 When I was managing service operations and customers would ask for better, faster and less expensive services, I would tell them that they could pick the two they were most interested in, because you can never deliver all three effectively.
 Well, I guess I am showing my age because technology has advanced tremendously since then and there are now systems that can and do, allow you to achieve all three.

 Better quality services require an investment of time and attention; faster services tend to sacrifice quality over time to delivery; and less expensive services sacrifice both quality and speed.
 The biggest challenge to service leaders is balancing the need for economy with quality and speed of delivery.
 That is the art of service management.
 The art of technologists is to provide a mechanism to provide all three and to do it in a manner that is easy to use, promotes adoption, drives best practices throughout the organization.

 At the end of the day, it is about driving overall customer satisfaction, internally, as well as with external customers.
-This means providing tools that reduce the amount of effort required to do the work and reduce the amount of time and attention it takes to ensure the results are correct.
+This means providing an integrated service solution that reduces the amount of effort required to do the work and the amount of time and attention it takes to ensure the results are correct.
 Reducing customer effort and improving customer experience while controlling costs and increasing employee satisfaction using leading-edge software and transformative tools is the key.

 How to get there?